 Transitive and Intransitive verbs

 Many verbs can be both transitive and intransitive.
-When a transitive verb is used intransitively, it changes its meaning.
-In the following examples, the verbs and direct objects are in bold.
+When a transitive verb is used intransitively, the meaning changes.
+In the following examples, the verbs are underlined and the direct objects are in bold.

 - Transitive verb: It is better we eat something before we go.